Welcome to the Kingdom Guidebook 2 section! The guidebook contains stats of Kingdom characters up to the end of the Rao Ai rebellion arc.

 More info: keatschinese.com/en/knowledge/reformation-shang-yang-qin-state

 350BC: Moving of the Qin capital from the more western Yong(You) to the Xianyang(Kanyou).
-Xianyang was seen as the ideal capital for Qin as it was more accessible to the middle plains of China while protected by natural barriers such as the Wei river and the mountains around it.
+Xianyang was seen as the ideal capital for Qin as it was more accessible to the central plains of China while protected by natural barriers such as the Wei river and the mountains around it.

 306BC: King Zhao of Qin(King Sho, Sei’s Great Grandfather) ascended the throne.